 12 Gauge, A & D Ribless Ejector, side-by-side shotgun

-Delivered to the Alex Martin shop in Edinburgh as a stock gun in 1959, the gun was made by A. A. Brown & Sons, who made all the ribless action bodied guns for Alex Martin and Alexander Henry.
+We are pleased to be able to offer this example of a lightweight 'ribless' boxlock ejector gun by Alex Martin of Glasgow, this one delivered to the Alex Martin shop in Edinburgh as a stock gun in 1959.
+The gun was made by A. A. Brown & Sons, who made all the ribless action bodied guns for Alex Martin and Alexander Henry.

-This gun has been in Scotland its whole life and clearly built for the grouse.
+This gun has been in Scotland its whole life and clearly built as a walked up grouse gun.

-- Action: Anson & Deeley, top lever with Scott spindle and Purdey bolt, hidden third fastener and Anson push-rod fore-end
+- Action: Anson & Deeley, top lever with Scott spindle and Purdey bolt, rocker safety and Anson push-rod fore-end.

 - Gauge: 12